 Both groups are pretty high level and focus on creating content online

-Network with others – by attending local events and influencer events such as create and cultivate.
+Network by attending local events and influencer events such as create and cultivate.

-Invest in yourself – Invest in things that make it easier for you and allow you to spend more time on the things you enjoy (and less on the things you do not!).
-For example, if you hate to create emails pitching to brand then invest in plug and play templates that take that guesswork out of it for you.
+Invest in things that make it easier for you and allow you to spend more time on the things you enjoy (and less on the things you do not!).
+For example, if you hate to create emails pitching to brand, then invest in plug and play templates that take that guesswork out of it for you.

 Invest in you and the things that will make it easier for you to hit your goals.

-As an influencer, your personal brand is extremly important.
-It’s who you are, how you promote yourself and how people see you.
+As an influencer, your personal brand is extremely important.
+It’s who you are, how you promote yourself, and how people see you.